 Research has shown that TNBC is not a single subtype.
 Recent studies are showing that triple-negative breast cancer can be divided into different groups depending on the molecules/proteins cells express.
 In fact, triple negative breast cancers are very heterogeneous and have diverse characteristics.
 For example, using gene analyses, some research groups have identified six different TNBC subtypes: two basal-like (BL1 and BL2), an immunomodulatory (IM), a mesenchymal (M), a mesenchymal stem–like (MSL), and a luminal androgen receptor (LAR) subtype 28 .
 These types of classifications are key for finding new therapeutic routes.

-One of the most promising drugs currently undergoing a clinical trial for previously treated secondary TNBC is Sacituzumab Govitecan (Trodelvy®) which targets a new protein found in abundance in this type of cancer: TROP-2 29.
+One of the most promising drugs currently undergoing a clinical trial for previously treated secondary TNBC is sacituzumab govitecan (Trodelvy®) which targets a new protein found in abundance in this type of cancer: TROP-2 29.
 This therapy is an antibody-drug conjugate which means that is a monoclonal antibody linked to a chemotherapy drug.
 The antibody is specific for TROP-2, and the chemotherapy drug is SN-38.
 The monoclonal antibody targets and binds to the cell and the chemotherapeutic becomes active, killing the cell.
-This therapy has been approved for use in TNBC in the US and is currently undergoing clinical trials in the UK measuring the survival benefit and could be on the UK market in the near future.
+This therapy has been approved for use in TNBC in the US and is currently being assessed by NICE for use within the NHS.
+It is expected to be approved this summer.

 Common side effects